domainaware/parsedmarc/docs/index.rst

     Yahoo!
 This occurs when customers have mailbox rules in place that forward emails from an old account to a new account, which is why DKIM authentication is so important, as mentioned earlier.
-Similar patterns may be observed with business customers who rebrand.
+Similar patterns may be observed with businesses who send from reverse DNS addressees of parent, subsidiary, and outdated brands.

 Any other filters work the same way.
 Further down the dashboard, you can filter